Model theory: The stability hierarchy

 A theory of the first type is called unstable, a theory of the second type is called strictly stable and a theory of the third type is called superstable.

 Furthermore, if a theory is $\omega$-stable, it is stable in every infinite cardinal, so $\omega$-stability is stronger than superstability.

-Many construction in model theory are easier when restricted to stable theories; for instance, every model of a stable theory has a saturated elementary extension, regardless of whether the generalised continuum hypothesis is true.
+Many constructions in model theory are easier when restricted to stable theories; for instance, every model of a stable theory has a saturated elementary extension, regardless of whether the generalised continuum hypothesis is true.

 Shelah's original motivation for studying stable theories was to decide how many models a countable theory has of any uncountable cardinality.

 If a theory is uncountably categorical, then it is $\omega$-stable.
 More generally, the Main gap theorem implies that if there is an uncountable cardinal $\lambda$ such that a theory T has less than $2^{\lambda}$ models of cardinality $\lambda$, then T is superstable.